MERNCraft/Nail-It/docs/md/16-true-and-false.md

 In short, JavaScript treats the number `0`, the empty string `""` and a few other empty values as `false`.
 These values are said to be _falsy_.

 Conversely, JavaScript treats anything that is not `false` or `0` or empty as `true`... even the word `"false"`, because `"false"` contains letters, so it's not empty.
 Anything that is not `false` or falsy is _truthy_.

+To convert something truthy to `false`, or to convert something falsy to `true`, you can use the [logical not operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Logical_NOT) (`!`).
+(See the examples in the sandbox below.)

 Later in this project, you'll see a trick to convert `true` to `1` and `false` to `0`.